StackExchange/dnscontrol/documentation/functions/domain/NAMESERVER.md

 Others may require you to add the `NS` records to the parent domain manually.

-# How to not change the parent NS records?
+# How to prevent changing the parent NS records?

 If dnsconfig.js has zero `NAMESERVER()` commands for a domain, it will use the API to remove all non-default nameservers.